PrathyushaVattikuti/python-flask--dis/README.md

-# Python Flask Web App
+# Python Flask Mini Web Application

 ## 📘 Overview
-A simple web application built using the Python Flask framework.
-This project demonstrates basic routing, template rendering, and application structure for lightweight web development.
+This project is a lightweight web application built with **Flask**, showcasing the fundamentals of web development in Python.
+It includes basic routing, template rendering, and a clean project structure—making it a simple but effective example of how Flask apps are designed and run.

-## 🛠 Tech Stack
+## 🛠 What It Demonstrates
-- Python
-- Flask
+- How to set up a Flask server
+- Handling routes and user requests
-- HTML Templates
+- Rendering HTML templates dynamically
+- Structuring a minimal, production-ready Flask project

-## ▶️ How to Run
+## ▶️ Run the App
 ```bash
 pip install -r requirements.txt
 python app.py